 Each Ai-Fi domain is accessed and managed by its owning Ai-Fi account.
 Ai-Fi.net is involved only when necessary for the requested operations.
 Both the private key and the original copy of the domain configuration are physically stored at where the original account was created on, which currently must be either an iOS phone or an Android phone.
-Ai-Fi.net trusts the sandbox, the secure container (Keychain), the TPM (Trusted Platform Module) and other security mechanisms built into these modern intelligent mobile phones, and the fact that they are physically in the possession of their rightful owner at all time.
+Ai-Fi.net trusts the sandbox, the secure container (Keychain), the TPM (Trusted Platform Module) and other security mechanisms built into these modern intelligent mobile phones, and the fact that they are physically in the possession of their rightful owner at all times.

 The domain configuration is cached in the Ai-Fi cloud.
 Ai-Fi.net is able to read its content only partially, just enough to allow for the delegated functions.
 The access of the domain configuration is strictly controlled on the need to know basis with the file encrypted jointly by the owning account, the participating APs (Access Points) and Ai-Fi.net cloud.

 The domain and its branches are solely owned by the original Ai-Account that created them.
-The domain owner is required to be present and involved in the creation of other secondary domain components, such as branches, remote access account list, DAP (Domain ACCESS Proxy) specification, et cetera.
+The domain owner is required to be present and involved in the creation of other secondary domain components, such as branches, remote access account list, DAP (Domain Access Proxy) specification, et cetera.
 This is why the original Ai-Fi account must be created on a mobile phone which provides protected storage for its associated private key.
 The ability of the mobile phone to read a QR code or 2d Barcode code also improves the ease of use considerably.
 A second log-in password provides the second factor in securing the device and protecting against loss of the mobile phones.
 Note that the phone number of the mobile handset is purposely ruled out from this authentication process and not made known to Ai-Fi.net so that the pseudonymity of the account is guaranteed.
 This is verifiable as the client software is completely open-sourced and all the APIs for account creation is published to the community.

 An Ai-Fi account must be authenticated before getting admitted to the Ai-Fi.net for other useful functions.
 End users have full possession and control of their data, including the complete source code that executes on the clients.
 All domain operations on the data plane are embodied in open sources and are verifiably secure.

-Since your Wi-Fi account credentials are based on the key store hardware on your cellphones, which are typically hardware protected against tampering and extraction.
+Since your Wi-Fi account credentials are based on the key store hardware on your cell phones, which are typically hardware protected against tampering and extraction.
 In other words, once you've burned your private key onto your cellphone for establishing your Ai-Fi account identity, you must be in possession of it in order to authenticate yourself to Ai-Fi.net.
-The consequence of this rigorous authentication requirement is the loss of recoverability, should you lose your cellphone.
+The consequence of this rigorous authentication requirement is the loss of recoverability, should you lose your cell phone.

 As a matter of design, your Ai-Fi assets are protected through:

-Item 2 may be backed up to lessen the stress of losing your cellphone.
+Item 2 may be backed up to lessen the stress of losing your cell phone.
 It is assumed that you are among the precious few that have physical access to your domain, branches, and devices embedded within.
 In the event of losing your cellphone, your only option is to create a new Ai-Fi account, re-attach item 2 to the new account, and adopt the same AP names for all your branches so those APs may be re-claimed one by one.

 The security mechanism built into Ai-Fi.net is mainly to protect inter-branch traffic within a private domain.
 Intra-domain traffic is able to travel between branches freely and securely.
 On the other hand, non intra-domain Internet traffic is usually filtered out locally and "split" off directly at their first Ai-Fi relay.
-Those traffic can take advantage of the routing capability of those Ai-Fi relay network and get routed to a specific relay before injecting onto the Internet.
+Those traffic can take advantage of the routing capability of those Ai-Fi relay networks and get routed to a specific relay before injecting onto the Internet.
 This detour function may achieve two goals:

 Specifically, for anonymous Tor browsing, the suggested approach for Tor censorship avoidance is to adopt the Pluggable Transports and select the appropriate Tor Bridge Relays, which doesn't always work.
 Ai-Fi support for substitute routing path provides a secure alternative.